I recently had an issue with my Glow Worm Flexicom 12hx boiler which led to fault codes F4 and F22 being displayed on

 Some condensate pipes discharge outside (instead of into the sink) so they could easily freeze in cold weather.

-You can melt a frozen condensate pipe by gently pouring warm water over it.
+You can melt a frozen condensate pipe by gently pouring warm, but not boiling, water over it.

 This is such a common issue during the winter that British Gas created a helpful video explaining how to thaw a condensate pipe: